 - S’mores.
 After years of wishing, I pulled the trigger on a small propane fire bowl for our backyard.
 Marshmallows never tasted so good.

 - Outdoor movie night.
 My family has a screen and small projector.
 You can use a white sheet on a wall and a few more pieces of equipment to set up an outdoor home theater.

 - Hit the drive-in movie.
 See current movies from the comfort of your vehicle in Concord.
-There are also a few classic movies playing at the fairgrounds this year.
+There are also a few East Bay pop-up drive-ins.

 Sweet Treats for Summertime